Dr. Martin Luther King Jr. Commemorative Symposium on Social Change

 African-American Resource Center

-The recent symposium was held January 16 through February 3, 2023 in various locations.
+The MLK symposium was held from January 20 through February 02, 2025, in various locations.

 John L. Jackson speaking at podium in front of MLK photo